 Dynamo Field Fuse.
 A fuse is provided in the dynamo field circuit to protect the machine in the event of anything being wrong in the charging circuit, e.g., a loose or broken battery connection.
 If the dynamo fails to charge the battery at any time (indicated by the ammeter giving a discharge reading during daytime running), inspect the fuse and if it has blown, replace it.
-If the new fuse blows after starting up, the cause of the trouble must be found, and we advise that the equipment is examined by a Lucas/Rotax service Station.
-Replacement fuses must be of the same size as those originally fitted, i.e. 5 amps.
+If the new fuse blows after starting up, the cause of the trouble must be found, and we advise that the equipment is examined by a Lucas/Rotax Service Station.
+Replacement fuses must be of the same size as those originally fitted, i.e. 4.5 amps.

-In the case of the 8/33 M.G.
-Midget model, the fuse is one of the four cartridge type fitted in the junction box on the engine side of the dash (see page 43), and is marked "E." The size of the fuse is marked on a coloured paper slip which can be seen inside the fuse.
+The fuse is one of the four cartridge type fitted in the junction box on the engine side of the dash (see Illustration No. 48), and is marked "E." The size of the fuse is marked on a coloured paper slip which can be seen inside the fuse.